History of the telescope: X-ray telescopes (0.01 nm – 10 nm)

-X-rays from space do not reach the Earth's surface so X-ray astronomy has to be conducted above the Earth's atmosphere.
-The first X-ray experiments were conducted on sub-orbital rocket flights which enabled the first detection of X-rays from the Sun (1948) and the first galactic X-ray sources: Scorpius X-1 (June 1962) and the Crab Nebula (October 1962).
+X-rays from space do not reach Earth's surface, so X-ray astronomy must be conducted above Earth's atmosphere.
+The first X-ray experiments were conducted on sub-orbital rocket flights, which enabled the first detection of X-rays from the sun (1948), and then from the first galactic X-ray sources: Scorpius X-1 (June 1962) and the Crab Nebula (October 1962).
 Since then, X-ray telescopes (Wolter telescopes) have been built using nested grazing-incidence mirrors which deflect X-rays to a detector.
 Some of the OAO satellites conducted X-ray astronomy in the late 1960s, but the first dedicated X-ray satellite was the Uhuru (1970) which discovered 300 sources.
 More recent X-ray satellites include: the EXOSAT (1983), ROSAT (1990), Chandra (1999), and Newton (1999).